vitessio/website/content/en/docs/reference/vreplication/v2/mount.md

 ### Description

 Mount is used to link external vitess clusters to the current cluster.
-(In the future we will also support mounting external MySQL servers)
+(In the future we will also support mounting external MySQL servers.)

 Mounting vitess clusters requires the topology information of the external cluster to be specified.
-Used in conjunction of [the Migrate command](../migrate).
+Used in conjunction with [the Migrate command](../migrate).

 ### Parameters